10 Napa Valley Tasting Rooms Open After 5 p.m.

 1440 1st Street, Napa, CA 94559, (707) 265-7711

 In the event that there is someone in your group who doesn’t enjoy wine, or if you just want your furry friend to join you, this pet-friendly winery AND brewery is the place to go.
 Located in the Rail Arts District of Napa proper, St. Clair Brown’s greenhouse tasting room is the only place to get your hands on their hand-crafted wines and beers, which are produced in extremely limited quantities – best enjoyed with small garden-inspired share plates.
-Tasting reservations are available until 6 p.m.
-Thursday through Sunday.
+Tasting reservations are available from noon until 6 p.m.
+Friday through Monday.
+Private bookings are also available from Tuesday through Thursday.

 816 Vallejo Street, Napa, CA 94559, (707) 255-5591